 Ebola broke out in West Africa, Belgium legalised euthanasia, Russia annexed Crimea, Malaysia Airlines Boeing 777 Flight MH370 disappeared, Boko Haram kidnapped ~276 girls and women from a school and killed ~300 people in a single night in the towns of Gamboru and Ngala, another Malaysia Airlines Boeing 777 was shot down over the Ukraine by a missile and there was generally a massive amount of unpleasantness between various groups all about the place.

-Resting in pieces (among, as ever, many more) were Eusébio, Ariel Sharon, Trigger, PSH, Shirley Temple, Egon, Paco de Lucía, Tony Benn, Sue Townsend, Bob Hoskins, H. R. Giger, Rik Mayall, Tuco, James Garner, Robin Williams, Lauren Bacall, Dickie, Joan Rivers, Jaws, Jack Bruce, Acker Bilk, Glen A. Larson and Joe Cocker.
+Resting in pieces (among, as ever, many more) were Eusébio, Ariel Sharon, Trigger (Roger Lloyd-Pack), PSH, Shirley Temple, Egon (Harold Ramis), Paco de Lucía, Tony Benn, Sue Townsend, Bob Hoskins, H. R. Giger, Rik Mayall, Tuco (Eli Wallach), James Garner, Robin Williams, Lauren Bacall, Dickie Attenborough, Joan Rivers, Jaws (Richard Kiel), Jack Bruce, Acker Bilk, Glen A. Larson and Joe Cocker.

 I think it was my good friend Rick who introduced me to BVB, and I thank him hugely for that.
 Sounding not a million miles from some kind of weird bastard offspring of Mötley Crüe and Pantera, these guys stand for everything I stood for when I was young enough to still stand for it.
 Oh man, and that voice.
-That fucking voice. (…and the fact it's coming out of a beautiful child).
+That fucking voice.
 Top track: "Last Rites"

 It's no secret around these parts that I love me some Buckcherry, but I had found the quality control to be slipping a little in recent years (since the excellent 15, actually), so it was refreshing to check out this 6-song tribute to the good old F-bomb, as these are all great fun.
+Novelty record?
+Sure.
+Great fun?
+Fuck yeah.
 Top track: "I Don't Give A Fuck"

-Let me say first of all, that I hate all that Madchester shit.
-Honestly, take your Oasis, your Stone Roses, your Inspiral fucking Carpets and your Happy bastard Mondays, and fuck the fuck off.
+Let me say first of all, that I hate all that Madchester crap.
+Honestly, take your Oasis, your Stone Roses, your Inspiral f***ing Carpets and your Happy bastard Mondays, and f*** the f*** off.
 But it transpires that it is a city capable of making wonderful, intelligent – I'll go so far as to say occasionally transcendental – music, via the ever-ethereal Elbow.
 This is Guy Garvey's mob's 6th studio outing and it is very nearly my favourite, though Cast of Thousands does still just about pip it to that vaunted post.
 Top track: "Charge"

 Slash's solo work has been a mixed bag – the first album (with a varied cast of guest singers) just didn't click, in particular.
 But this, the behatted Stokian's 3rd crack at the solo thing gels much better, and of course benefits enormously from one of the most incredible voices in rock, that of Myles Kennedy, throughout.
 It could do with losing about 6 tracks, but weight-loss tips aside, it's a good-un.
 Top track: "Withered Delilah"